-You will be able to shower.
+You will be able to shower immediately after surgery.
 If you have a tub shower, you may want to use a shower bench or chair.
 Avoid tub baths, hot tubs, or pools until the incision has had adequate time to heal.